-- Power is supplied by the chassis alternator when the chassis engine is running. - ☐ The power converter will supply interior 12-volt DC power when the shore power cord is plugged into a 120-volt external power source.
-The converter will also charge the house batteries in most situations. - ☐ The house batteries power many interior 12-volt components including the lighting fixtures, water pump, 12-volt motors, 12-volt appliances, etc, when the motorhome is not connected to a 120-volt power source.
+- \Box Power is supplied by the chassis alternator when the chassis engine is running. - 12-volt DC power is supplied when the shore power cord is plugged into a 120-volt external power source.
+House batteries will be charged also in most situations. - □ The house batteries power many interior 12-volt components including the lighting fixtures, water pump, 12-volt motors, 12-volt appliances, etc, when the motorhome is not connected to a 120-volt power source.